 - Winning our division at Canadian Finals (invite only competition)

 But at the end of the day, the one thing we are most proud of is the type of people our athletes have become.
 Caring, hard-working, respectful and loyal.
 The jackets, banners, tropies and rings they received are just the cherry on top!

 Want to know more about Allstar-Cheerleading?

 If you’re interested in having your daughter join cheer but don’t know where to start, be sure to check out our handy Starting Guide for all parents.

 Alternatively, if you have questions or would simply like to get in touch, please visit our Contact Page.
 We would be happy to hear from you! =)

 About The Author

-© 2020 CheerCore Inc., All Rights Reserved.
-The tips and advice mentioned within is for entertainment purposes only.
+© 2018 - Present, CheerCore Inc., All Rights Reserved.
+No part of this content may be copied, repurposed, reprinted or sold without the author's written consent.
+For republish rights, please contact us.
+The tips and advice mentioned within this article is for entertainment purposes only.
 The author or its affiliates do not claim any warranties or responsibility.
 Before participating in any sport or physical activity, please talk with your doctor, and ensure you’re accompanied by a certified coach.